isherman/tractor/jetson/readme.md

 ### Connect the tractor to a wifi network

-- NOTE: This workflow supports connecting to WiFi networks for which you already have a password saved.
+- NOTE: This workflow supports connecting to WiFi networks for which you already have a password saved, and for which you've enabled "All users may connect to this network".
 To connect to a wifi network for which you don't already have a password saved, please use the Gnome desktop tools or [nmcli](https://developer.gnome.org/NetworkManager/stable/nmcli.html).
 - To list the WiFi networks for which you already have a password saved, run `python -m farm_ng.wifi list`
 - To connect to a wifi network, run `python -m farm_ng.wifi connect <id>` with an `id` from the previous step.